 The following maps were originally published by the London Times Faith Central blog.
 It's an interesting contrast between religion and science.

-As much as we hear about U.S. Christians pushing I.D. in public schools and building multi-million dollar creation-themed parks, it's good to…Continue
+As much as we hear about U.S. Christians pushing I.D. in public schools and building multi-million dollar creation-themed parks, it's good to be reminded that people know which side their toast is buttered…Continue

 by Pat Condell, May 2, 2012 (#109)

 Added by Atheist Exile on May 2, 2012 at 8:00pm — No Comments